Super Bowl 2017 Tickets: Lowered Prices After Dallas Loss To Green Bay

 According to the report, it took only a matter of minutes following the Dallas defeat for the cost of the lowest-priced Super Bowl 2017 tickets to drop by $846, equal to an approximately 20 percent decrease in value.

-Sellers of Super Bowl 2017 tickets had been scoring a nice profit before the Dallas, Green Bay game, as NFL fans, especially those living in Texas, were hoping the Cowboys would achieve victory over the Packers and their star quarterback Aaron Rodgers.
+Sellers of Super Bowl 2017 tickets had been scoring a nice profit before the Dallas-Green Bay game, as NFL fans, especially those living in Texas, were hoping the Cowboys would achieve victory over the Packers and their star quarterback, Aaron Rodgers.

 As Super Bowl 2017 will be taking place inside NRG Stadium located in Houston, Texas, the close proximity was boosting ticket sales.